 One object of this section is to make available to the public all procedures followed by the agency, including especially how to file for a license or benefit.
 It is modeled on the 1961 Model State Administrative Procedure Act, Sections 2(a) (4) & 2(b), and the Kentucky Administrative Procedure Act, KRS Section 13A.100.
 Persons seeking licenses or benefits should have a readily available and understandable reference sources from the agency.
-A second reason is to eliminate "secret law" by making all guidance documents used by the agency available from the agency and the administrative publisher.
+A second reason is to eliminate "secret law" by making all guidance documents used by the agency available from the agency and the administrative [publisher].

-SECTION 203203.
+SECTION 203.
 DECLARATORY ORDER.

-- (a) Any interested person may petition an agency for a declaration of the applicability of any rule or order issued by the agency. - (b) Each agency shall adopt rules prescribing the form of the petitions and the procedure for their submission, consideration, and prompt disposition.
-The provisions of this [act] for formal, informal, or other applicable hearing procedure do not apply to an agency proceeding for a declaration, except to the extent provided in this [article] or to the extent the agency so provides by rule or order. - (c) Within 60 days after receipt of a petition pursuant to this section, an agency shall either decline in writing to issue a declaration or schedule the matter for hearing. - (d) If an agency declines to consider a petition, it shall promptly notify the person who filed the petition of its decision and include a brief statement of the reasons for declining.
-An agency decision to decline to issue a declaration is not subject to judicial review. - (e) If an agency issues a declaration, the declaration must contain the names of all parties to the proceeding, the particular facts on which it is based, and the reasons for the agency's conclusion.
+1 (a) Any interested person may petition an agency for a declaratory order that a rule, 2 guidance document, or order issued by the agency applies or does not apply to the petitioner.
+3 (b) Each agency shall adopt rules prescribing the form of athe petitions for purposes of 4 subsection (a) and the procedure for itstheir submission, consideration, and prompt disposition.
+5 The provisions of this [act] for formal, informal, or other applicable hearing procedure do not 6 apply to an agency proceeding for a declaratory order, except to the extent provided in this 7 [article] or to the extent the agency so provides by rule or order.
+8 (c) Within 60 days after receipt of a petition pursuant to subsection (a) this section, an 9 agency shall either decline in writing to issue a declaratory order or schedule the matter for 10 hearing.
+11 (d) If an agency declines to consider a petition submitted under subsection(a), it shall 12 promptly notify in writing [or in a record] the person who filed the petition of its decision and 13 include a brief statement of the reasons for declining.
+14 ALTERNATIVE 1 15 An agency decision to decline to issue a declaratory order is not subject to judicial 16 review.
+17 ALTERNATIVE 2 18 An agency decision to decline to issue a declaratory order is judicially reviewable in 19 court for abuse of discretion.
+20 END OF ALTERNATIVES 21 (e) If an agency issues a declaratory order, the order must contain the names of all 22 parties to the proceeding, the particular facts on which it is based, and the reasons for the 23 agency's conclusion.
 A declaratory order has the same status and binding effect as an order issued in an adjudication.
+Declaratory orders are subject to judicial review under Section 501.